 It might not be first thing in the morning like all the seemingly “holy people.”
 It might not be at multiple set times throughout the day when others stop to pray the Office or personal intentions.
 It might not be at bedtime when all the seemingly “holy people” are praying, again.
 But there is a time.
 And we HAVE TO find that time, make that time, and take advantage of that time.
 HAVE TO.

 In today’s passage from “Reflections on the Passion” the author points out the scripture verse in John 18:2 where it states Judas knew the place where our Lord was praying because He “had often met there with His disciples.”
 A glimpse into our Lord’s habit of prayer.

 This reflection makes me wonder, does my husband, my children, my close friends…do they know I have a habit of personal prayer?
 We pray as a family before bed almost every night, but do they know I habitually pray at other times?

 “Those people who are too busy to pray soon find their spiritual life on the wane.
 Not feeding their souls, they grow very lean.
 There can be no beautiful, strong, helpful Christian life without prayer.”

 -Reflection on the Passion

 (This is by far my most favorite book to be read during Lent.)

 Well, what more is there to say?

-Find your prayer pocket.
+Find your prayer pocket…NO!
+MAKE your pocket of prayer!
 If it stresses you out to actually think about writing it down as a real live appointment, then don’t.
 But be aware of that pocket of time and then use it for its intended purpose.

 Yes, intended purpose.
-If all things come from God the Father, and we know they do, then that pocket of time is an invitation from your loving, merciful, and Creator of time, Father in Heaven, just for you and Him to meet.
+If all things come from God the Father, and we know they do, then that pocket of time is an invitation from your loving, merciful, and Creator of time, Father in Heaven.
+It’s an invitation to spend intimate time together.